-Once we have decided on whether our hypothesis is correct or not, we need to share this information with others so that they might comment critically on our methodology, statistical analyses, and conclusions.
+6 Communicate our Once we have decided on whether our hypothesis is correct findings to the larger or not, we need to share this information with others so that scientific community. they might comment critically on our methodology, , and the second statistical analyses, and conclusions.
 Sharing also allows for replication or repeating the study to confirm its results.
 Communication is accomplished via scientific journals, conferences, or newsletters released by many of the organizations mentioned in Section 1.4.
 As a note, there is actually a major issue in the field of psychology related to replication right now.
 We will discuss this in Section 2.5.